When is the best time to climb Kilimanjaro?

 The alpine desert zone spans from 4000m to 5000m as conditions are dry and windy and become slightly more challenging.
 Not only does the altitude increase, but so does the exposure to the sun.
 Say farewell to most of the shrubbery from the h

 The extreme fluctuation between the heat of the day and the cold of the night has created conditions that are unpleasant to most wildlife and birds are not seen soaring ahead as frequently as they were in the zones before them.
 There are few plants that thrive here, but some mosses have adapted to the conditions and grow well here.
 This makes for perfect living conditions for small creatures such as spiders and insects.
 Temperatures here can peak during the day and plummet to below 0 during the night.
-Keep in mind that from this zone onwards, the weather is a lot colder during the months of January through to March.
+Keep in mind that from this zone onwards, the weather can get colder during the months of January through to March.
+If you would particularly like to avoid the cold weather, consider climbing between June to October.

 Between 5000m and 5895m, you will endure the last leg of your summit!
 The name “arctic” speaks for itself here.
 The conditions are cold and hold very little precipitation.
 Temperatures range from -7 to -25 degrees Celsius.
 The start of this zone can be quite tricky to climb as there is predominantly loose gravel along the pathway.
 This, combined with ice, can become quite slippery to climb and requires hikers to take it very slowly.

 The air is very thin here, and hikers will be happy to make their way back down the mountain.
 It is cold, but so very beautiful and makes for an incredible end goal for such a diverse climb.
-If you are really hoping to avoid the coldest of cold, consider the June through to October period the best time to climb Kilimanjaro.
+The summit can be exceptionally cold around November and December, which is why January to March and June to October are the best time to climb Kilimanjaro.

 So how do I pack correctly for each zone?